Weekly Columns and Op-Eds

 This November 11th, on Veterans Day, our nation will memorialize the sacrifice of veterans like my friend, Leslie Amundson.

 The purpose of any legal settlement is to right a wrong against victims, not to enrich political allies of any presidential administration, Democrat or Republican.
-Under U.S.
+Under U.S. Attorney General Eric Holder, it was no secret that President Obama's Department of Justice steered settlements involving large companies to either supersede Congress' appropriations authority or to support third-party liberal activist groups that were not parties to the case at hand.

 Speaking with students last week at Hanford High School in the Tri-Cities gave me a surprising realization.
 The students were curious about how our government operates and also about daily life working in Congress.
 I realized that more people might actually be interested in what it is like for me to work as your representative.
+To give you an idea, I wanted to share a few insights as well as important events last week in Central Washington.

 The U.S. and the Paris-based United Nations Educational, Scientific, and Cultural Organization (UNESCO) have had a long, contentious history over the organization's controversial stances.
 The aim of UNESCO—to promote greater cross-cultural understanding—is well-intentioned.
-In fact, the U.S.
+In fact, the U.S. had a formative role in creating UNESCO as an organization meant to promote freedom and democratic values.
+But in practice, UNESCO has departed from that mission and acted as a platform for anti-Israel and anti-Western totalitarians.
+U.S.

 The past few weeks, much of the nation's attention has focused on devastating hurricanes on the Gulf and Atlantic coasts as well as in the Caribbean.
 We have come together as a nation to care for those suffering and offer assistance to Americans affected by hurricanes.
+But in the Pacific Northwest and across the West, thousands of Americans have struggled with a very different kind of natural disaster: wildfires.
+Since January 1st, more than eight million acres of land have burned in wildfires across the U.S.